xho95/xho95.github.io/_posts/2016-06-06-Collection-Types.md

 // Prints "The airports_2 dictionary is not empty."
 ```

-* subsript syntax : add a new item to a dictionary
+* subscript syntax : add a new item to a dictionary
     * a new key : appropriate type as the subscript index, a new value : appropriate type

 ```swift